Mohamed-Shaaban/Websci-friendship-paradox-/README.md

 # Websci-friendship-paradox-

-# Determine if the friendship paradox holds for my Facebook
+#first problem.
-account.* Compute the mean, standard deviation, and median of the number of friends that my friends have.
+Determine if the friendship paradox holds for my Facebook account.* Compute the mean, standard deviation, and median of the number of friends that my friends have.
 Create a graph of the number of friends (y-axis) and the friends themselves, sorted by